 The fact that I’m German helps me professionally in some ways.
 For example, Vietnamese people tend to be late.
-Germans are much more punctual and the expectations of professionality are higher, so I try to make sure that practice is valued throughout my company.
-It helps earning points in terms of respect.
+Germans are much more punctual and the professional expectations are higher, so I try to make sure that practice is valued throughout my company.
+It helps to earn points in terms of respect.

 Who should we speak with next?

 There are so many amazing and talented people I know.

 Especially among Vietnamese living in Germany.
 One prolific Vietnamese business owner has three Vietnamese restaurants, Royals and Rice and Maison Han.
 The style is really hip and contemporary.
 He also owns a Vietnamese coffee roastery.
 His company harvests the beans in Vietnam and import them to Germany.
 A lot of Vietnamese restaurants in Berlin are using their coffee and last I heard that it’ll hit distribution in a big German supermarket chain soon.